 Step 2: Check the List of Business planned for each day

-Both the LS & RS websites upload the List of Business planned for each single day.
+The list of business (the proposed plan) for each single day when the parliament is in session, is uploaded on the Lok Sabha & Rajya Sabha websites.
 The List of Business contains the main agenda items to be taken up on that particular day, and is generally issued daily during session period, two days prior to the sitting date.
 The final agenda is contained in the Revised List of Business and is issued the preceding working day of the sitting.
-A Supplementary List of Business is issued to cover any additional items being taken up at short notice, the same day.
+A Supplementary List of Business is issued to cover any additional items being taken up at short notice, on the same day.
 Sometimes, a second Supplementary List of Business is also issued the same day.

-If a particular bill was introduced, discussed or passed by the LS or RS on any given day, those will be available on both the websites.
+If any particular bill was introduced, discussed or passed by the Lok Sabha or Rajya Sabha on any given day, those will be available on both the websites.
 You can search for a specific bill and download the text of the bill.

 Step 5: Read the verbatim debates

-For those who are interested to read through the detailed proceedings, the LS & RS websites have uncorrected verbatim debates hour by hour.
+For those who are interested to read through the detailed proceedings, the Lok Sabha & Rajya Sabha websites have uncorrected verbatim debates hour by hour.
 The uncorrected debates might also contain text that is directed to be removed from records by the Speaker/Chairman.
-Both the websites also have a synopsis document capturing the debate.
+Both the websites also have a synopsis document capturing summary of the debate.

 Wit & Humour: Apart from the serious discussion, there is also a bit of Wit & Humour in these debates.
-These details are also available on the LS & RS websites.
+These details are also available on the Lok Sabha & Rajya Sabha websites.